Is Justin Bieber playing in 2024 NHL All-Star game?

 Bieber made a stylish entrance at the Scotiabank Arena, showcasing a vibrant pink oversized jacket with light pink polka dots.

-Bieber's involvement in the All-Star Game goes beyond the sartorial as his fashion brand, Drew House, contributed to the design of this year's All-Star jerseys.
+Bieber's brand, Drew House, contributed to the design of this year's All-Star jerseys.

 After his arrival, Bieber joined his Team Matthews teammates in the locker room, engaging in lighthearted banter with Matthews and Mitch Marner during pregame rituals.
 Marner praised Bieber's outfit, dubbing it a "winning jacket" in a video shared by the Maple Leafs.